The bottom line on fake reviews: They’re more trouble than they’re worth.

 - Black hat-wearing,

-Here’s the #1 rule you must remember about using affiliate marketers: If you hire affiliates, and you make them sign a contract – a contract that acknowledges you can fire them at any time – then you’re also responsible for how said affiliates market and promote your products.
+Here’s the #1 rule you must remember about using affiliate marketers: If you hire affiliates, and you make them sign a contract that says you can fire them at any time – then you’re also responsible for how said affiliates market and promote your products.
 Full stop; bottom line; do not pass go.
-One more time, so it sinks in: Businesses are responsible for their affiliate marketers’ promotional actions.
+One more time: Businesses are responsible for their affiliate marketers’ promotional actions.

 Once The FTC Uncovers Credible Evidence of Marketing Deception, the Suits Take Over

-Moving forward, both companies’ assets will probably be frozen and a temporary receiver appointed if violations are definitively uncovered because funds need to be ready for consumer refunds.
+Moving forward, both companies’ assets will probably be frozen and a temporary receiver appointed if violations are definitively uncovered.
+After all, funds need to be ready for consumer refunds.

 The 5 Basic Rules for Online Marketing